Absolutely Fabulous: The Movie: Box office

-Absolutely Fabulous: The Movie has grossed $39.2 million worldwide, including $19.5 million in the United Kingdom, $4.7 million in the United States and $6.2 million in Australia.
+Absolutely Fabulous: The Movie grossed $39.2 million worldwide, including $19.5 million in the United Kingdom, $4.7 million in the United States and $6.2 million in Australia.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 58% based on 157 reviews; the average rating is 5.52/10.
-The site's critical consensus reads, "Absolutely Fabulous: The Movie picks up pretty much where its source material left off, delivering an adaptation that, as fans of this British export might say, does what it says on the tin."
-On Metacritic, the film has a score of 59 out of 100 based on 35 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 157 reviews, with an average rating of 5.5/10.
+The website's critics consensus reads, "Absolutely Fabulous: The Movie picks up pretty much where its source material left off, delivering an adaptation that, as fans of this British export might say, does what it says on the tin."
+On Metacritic, the film has a score of 59 out of 100 based on 35 critics, indicating "mixed or average" reviews.

-Awards and nominations
+Accolades

+Casting controversy

+In December 2015, the film sparked controversy and accusations of racism when it was announced that white Scottish comedian Janette Tough would be playing a Japanese character named Huki Muki.
+Korean-American comedian Margaret Cho accused the film of "yellowface", which she described as "when white people portray Asian people.
+And unfortunately it's happening in this film."

+Upon release, it became apparent that the character was not, in fact, Japanese but Scottish.
+When asked about the controversy, Saunders replied that "the whole film is about people being what they're not, Huki Muki is a brand, she is the designer and she looks a bit Japanese, but the moment she opens her mouth she's from Glasgow.
+There's no yellow makeup..."

-Planned sequel
+Cancelled sequel

 Saunders had at one point hinted that a sequel would be considered if the film performed well at the box office.
 However, on 29 November 2016, Saunders confirmed that she is "not doing anything more with Ab Fab", as she wants to focus on new projects and spend more time with her family.